nodejs/build/doc/process/jenkins_job_configuation_access.md

 All members of a workgroup will be able to run and cancel the jobs tied to their workgroup.
-This will be accomplished by enabling project-based security for the jobs, and then giving the jenkins group corresponding to the github team for the workgroup admins Build/Cancel/Discover/Read/Delete/Update permissions.
+This will be accomplished by enabling project-based security for the jobs, and then giving the jenkins group, corresponding to the github team for the workgroup, Build/Cancel permissions.

 ## Ability to modify jobs

 A subset of the members of a workgroup will be able to modify and delete jobs.
-This will be accomplished by enabling project-based security for the jobs and adding the group corresponding to the github team for the working group admins where there Build/Cancel/Discover/Read/Delete/Update rights have been set.
+This will be accomplished by enabling project-based security for the jobs, and then giving the jenkins group, corresponding to the github team for the workgroup admins, the Build/Cancel/Discover/Read/Delete/Update permissions.

 Since the ability to modify jobs opens up new attack vectors, we ask that the workgroups limit this access to those